 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
 Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through the Office of HIV Prevention and Care.

 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
-If you change plans please notify your local ADAP enrollment worker so you can continue to receive assistance.
-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call 1-800-252-1818.
+If you change plans, please notify your local ADAP enrollment worker so you can continue to receive assistance.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call Office of HIV Prevention and Care at 1-800-252-1818.